learn-co-students/diy-json-serializer-ruby-v-000/README.md

 ## Objectives

-  1. Explain what JSON is.
+  1. Explain what JSON is
-  2. Create and return simple JSON Objects by hand.
+  2. Create and return simple JSON Objects by hand
-  3. Load those objects with AJAX into HTML.
+  3. Load those objects with AJAX into HTML

 ## Overview
 This is a code-along.
 [Manually fork and clone the repository on GitHub](http://help.learn.co/workflow-tips/github/how-to-manually-open-a-lab) to follow along.